nhsengland/priv-lm-health-extended/README.md

-# Investigating Privacy Concerns and Mitigations for Healthcare Language and Foundation Models
+# Investigating Privacy Concerns and Mitigations for Healthcare Language and Foundation Models Extended
 ## NHS England Data Science Team - PhD Internship Project

 ### About the Project